LukeyBSystems/deepstatsdocs/docs/gettingStarted.md

 - A Health stat can used in your UnitController to set your characters maximum health

 ### What is a Modifier?
 Stats can be affected by Modifiers which change the final value of the Stat.
 Some Modifiers may alter the base value of a Stat, others will multiply the base value by some amount.
-Some modifiers can interact with other Stats such as a conversion from one Stat into another.
+Some modifiers can interact with other Stats such as a conversion from one Stat into another, eg.

-Modifiers can be affected by Modifier Scalers which will alter the modifier value, allowing you to create dynamic modifiers that depend on your gameplay.

-Modifiers can also be conditionally applied by checking for Tags on itself or a target.
+- +10 Damage
+- +20% Health
+- 2x Armour

 ### What is a Tag?
-A Tag is a flag you can set that tells DeepStats which modifiers to apply when calculating stats.
-Instances might have many tags, depending on how detailed you want your modifiers to be.
+A Tag is a flag you can set that tells DeepStats which Modifiers to apply when calculating stats.
+Instances might have many tags, and Modifiers can require a subset of them, eg.
-For example:
-Your main character might have a 'Player' tag, and when they have a sword equipped they might also gain the 'Melee' and 'Sword' tags.
-The player's 'Raise Zombie' spell would create minions with the 'Minion', 'Melee', 'Unarmed' tags.
+- Increased Damage With Swords
+- Minions Have More Health
+- Spells have extra Critical Chance against Undead

 ### What is a Scaler?
-A Scaler is a decimal value that changes how much a Modifier will modify a stat.
-These are usually aspects of your gameplay that you may use to create interesting Modifiers, such as additional damage for each neaby enemy or reduced movement speed while affected by a Slow status ailment.
+A Scaler is a decimal value that changes how much a Modifier will modify a stat, allowing you to feed aspects of your gameplay into the DeepStats system to create interesting Modifiers eg.
+- Increased Damage for each nearby enemy
+- Move faster while in water
+- Take less damage while inside a shield bubble

 ## Things to know